 How do you choose an intention?

-Ask yourself, what do I want the other character to think, feel or do?
+The truth is, this isn’t technically an acting technique.
+It’s a tool, I suppose.
+You simply want to ask yourself, what do I want the other character to think, feel or do?
 In our ice cream cone scenario, maybe the young boy starts out wanting his mom to feel irritated and frustrated by him, so he plays to throw a tantrum.
 When that doesn’t work, he might want his mother to feel proud of him, like he really deserves it, so he chooses to play the part of the perfect son.
 If you get stuck on a general word like “beg”, try using the thesaurus to look up other words that might activate you more.

 Remember, we aren’t robots!
 An intention that works really well for me might not excite you, or carbonate you, as one of my acting coaches, the great Larry Moss loves to say.
 The only way to know what will work for you is to try it out in rehearsal.